Chapter 6: How to Lead Bots¶

 While this is one of the more technical chapters, I have intentionally avoided going deep into details about the technical execution of the ideas.
 In rapid technological change, a static object like a book is not going to be a resource for the latest and greatest.

-If you want to know how to execute, I'd recommend this: Talk to a Bot.
+If you want to know how to execute, I'd recommend this: Talk to a Bot about it.

 With that disclaimer, I will suggest a few things...